If you are looking for home piano lessons in Finsbury Park, Manor House, N4 and the surrounding areas, please click here: Piano Teacher N4.

 A dancing duck in a pop song might have been out of the ordinary at the time, but most ideas start off on the periphery and then become normalised through imitation.
 For example, the metal group Lordi won the Eurovision song contest with their members playing in masks and monster costumes.
 Perhaps if Dees had come up with a dance for his music and actively promoted it, he might have furthered the lifespan of his song.
 Unfortunately for Dees, other record stations at the time hesitated to play his song, because they thought it would promote his radio station.
 And he could not play his own record at his own station because it was seen as a conflict of interest.
 He was even fired for discussing his own record on air, but his firing would clear the impasse.
 He was eventually hired by another competing radio station and the rest is history.

 Looking for a piano teacher near Finsbury Park, N4?
-I give piano lessons at your home.
+I give piano lessons at your home, or remotely if you prefer.
 Please click here: Piano Teacher Finsbury Park N4